Genivia/ugrep/README.md

 =====================

-In many ways a better grep than GNU and BSD grep, offering powerful pre-defined patterns and quick options to search source code recursively.
+In many ways a better grep than GNU and BSD grep, offering powerful pre-defined search patterns and quick options to selectively search source code files in large directory trees.

 **ugrep** uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C